hyperledger-labs/blockchain-carbon-accounting/secure-identities/README.md

 - a Certificate Signing Request (CSR) used to construct the WS-X.509 identity file when enrolling with the Fabric application.
 - a transaction to the Fabric network to record or query data.

-A third package, [ws-identity-client](./ws-identity-client/README.md), is used to setup the backend connection between ws-identity or ws-wallet and the fabric network.
+A third package, [ws-identity-client](./ws-identity-client/README.md), is used to setup the backend connection between the fabric app and the ws-identity server.
+This includes requesting a new session ticket, or access to a web-socket-client connected to a ws-wallet instance.

 ### Example of a Web Socket Connection